HackTestes/MemoryScanner/docs/ALGORITHM.md

 Now, none of the threads were able to find the pattern in memory, despite existing in the buffer.
 The closest thread 0 was able to get was 0x0001 (!=0x0101) and thread 1 was 0x0100 (!= 0x0101).
 But, if we repeat it once again with a sequential algorithm, we will find it:

-3. The sequential search.
+1. The sequential search.
 It succesfully finds the pattern in the buffer! (you can ignore the the other possible iterations)
-* Observation: it still advances byte per byte, so it doesn't miss any possibility
+* Observation: it still advances byte per byte, so it doesn't miss any possibility (it is similar to string search iterating per character)
 ```
                                 Forth iteration
                                  (match found)